-If you’re looking to ditch the fake eyelashes and eyelash extensions, there are several methods for how to make eyelashes grow.
-Latisse lash serum is a popular solution to help you grow longer eyelashes, but studies have shown that it can cause irritation to the eye for certain people.
-The FDA warns that in addtion to eye irritation, Latisse can also cause skin discoloration and even potentially change your eye color permanently.
+Keep in mind that studies have shown that it can cause irritation to the eye for certain people.
+The FDA warns that in addition to eye irritation, Latisse can also cause skin discoloration and even potentially change your eye color permanently.
 Yep.

-Unfortunately, other over-the-counter products that promise eyelash growth aren’t much better.
+Unfortunately, other over-the-counter (OTC) products that promise eyelash growth aren’t much better.

-This means that using an over-the-counter eyelash serum could cause some of the same issues as Latisse, and it’s not well-regulated by the FDA.
+This means that using an OTC eyelash serum could cause some of the same issues as Latisse, and it’s not well-regulated by the FDA.
 Still, Latisse is FDA-approved, while many of the lash serums on the market aren’t, which is why dermatologists still recommend it to their clients — as long as you understand the risks.

 “This combination stimulates hair growth and makes the lashes dense, which makes them appear thicker,” Green says.